fafalone/WinDevLib/README.md

 **Update (v1.1.8):** Added class factory/typelib interfaces from olelib plus oleexp extensions; added manipulation.idl stuff (internial scrolling), and a few misc others.

 Update (v1.1.6): Added a small number of interfaces I shouldn't have left out of the first major release...
 IShellExtInit, IShellExtPropPage (and related structs/apis), IQueryAssociations, IItemNameLimits, IObjectWithSite, a few others.

+For more information and a list of available interfaces, visit the [VB Forums thread](https://www.vbforums.com/showthread.php?897883-twinBASIC-tbShellLib-Shell-Interface-Library-(x64-compatible-successor-to-oleexp)) for this project.